Raynes/refheap/README.md

-## The Reference Heap
+# RefHeap, The Reference Heap!

-RefHeap is a lightweight Clojure pastebin that uses [Pygments](http://pygments.org) for syntax highlighting.
-As such, it supports generally whatever Pygments supports.
+This project is a lightweight Clojure pastebin that uses [Pygments](http://pygments.org) for syntax highlighting.

 ## Usage